tart-telescope/tools/README.md

     make build

+Now each of the tools can be run by prefixing the command with ```apptainer run tart_tools.sif``` ie:

+    apptainer run tart_tools.sif tart_download_data --help

 ### Create an alias called tart_tools

     alias tart_tools='apptainer run /home/tim/tart-telescope/tools/tart_tools.sif'

+The tart_tools alias allows each tool to be run quite simply, just prefix each command with tart_tools. ie.

+    tart_tools tart_download_data --help
-## Using tart_tools
+    tart_tools tart2ms --help

+## Imaging using the TART telescope tools

-The tart_tools alias allows each tool to be run.
+The tart_tools alias allows each tool to be run quite simply.
 See the following example:

 First download some data